 There exists no rigid distinction in the Court of Chancery between decisions intended to be precedential and those that are not.
-Relatively few written opinions issued by the court are denominated as "Opinions" warranting publication in the Atlantic Reporter, as opposed to "Memorandum Opinions," which will be published electronically on Lexis or Westlaw, or more summary dispositions, such as transcript rulings.
-Published opinions issued by a member of the Court of Chancery articulating a proposed rule of law can only aspire to be adopted by the Delaware Supreme Court as binding precedent.
+Relatively few written opinions issued by the court are denominated as "Opinions" warranting publication in the Atlantic Reporter, as opposed to "Memorandum Opinions" or letter opinions, which will be published electronically on Lexis or Westlaw, or more summary dispositions, such as transcript rulings.
+Even published opinions issued by a member of the Court of Chancery articulating a proposed rule of law, such as the landmark opinions in Caremark or Blasius, can only aspire to be adopted by the Delaware Supreme Court as binding precedent.